Atomic-B/Digital-clock/README.md

 # Digital-clock
-Developing a simple Digital work uusing HTML5, CSS3 and JS
+Developing a simple Digital clock using HTML5, CSS3 and JS